rmemory/react-basic-boilerplate/README.md

 Any of which are typically easy to add, though some might require their own unique Webpack configuration.
 That part is up to you.

-Your mileage might vary depending on the current state of whatever the latest and greatest npm node modules might be as they are always screwing around with in their own api's, breaking things, etc. In which case google is your friend to see if anyone else is running into these problems, and you can commiserate with others on a github issues list for whatever modules happens to have caused the latest problem, as the module developers apologize for or sometimes defend, and in any case usually help sort through the problem.
+Your mileage might vary depending on the current state of whatever the latest and greatest npm node modules might be as they are always screwing around with in their own api's, breaking things, etc. In which case google is your friend to see if anyone else is running into these problems, and you can commiserate with others on a github issues list for whatever modules happens to have caused the latest problem.
+The module developers sometimes apologize for or sometimes defend the current state of things, and in any case usually help sort through the problem.
+And that is why they pay us as developers money: to solve problems.

 I run into these kinds situations relatively frequently, and such is life in the world of web development with JS where APIs, modules, libraries and whatnot are being updated continuously.
 I periodically refresh the package.json in this project with the latest just to see where things are.
 Sometimes it just works.
 Sometimes it doesn't.